 Dr Abi Tenen specializes in refractive and cataract surgery.
 She is expert in laser eye surgery and was the first Australian female surgeon to qualify in the use of Intralase femtosecond laser technology.

 Her areas of specialty are LASIK, ASLA, implantable contact lens surgery, refractive lens exchange, keratoconus, collagen cross-linking, intracorneal rings (Keraring), pterygium surgery with conjunctival autografting and cataract surgery with premium intraocular lens implants.

 Dr Tenen graduated in Medicine and Surgery with Honours from The University of New South Wales in 1997.
 She held a number of residency positions in both NSW and Victoria including Senior Neurosurgical Resident at The Royal Melbourne Hospital.
-She underwent ophthalmic surgical training at Sydney Eye Hospital and The Royal Victorian Eye and Ear Hospital where she was later appointed as a Senior Staff Specialist.
+She underwent ophthalmic surgical training at Sydney Eye Hospital and The Royal Victorian Eye and Ear Hospital where she was later appointed as Senior Staff.
 She completed a Fellowship in refractive surgery in 2004 during which time she was involved in the introduction of femtosecond laser technology to Australia.

 Dr Tenen currently holds the academic title of Adjunct Senior Lecturer for the Faculty of Medicine, Monash University.
 She is also the Unit Coordinator for the postgraduate ophthalmic course in the Monash School of Primary Healthcare.

 She runs a keratoconus clinic at Vision Eye Institute St Kilda Rd and has also set up a service alongside her refractive practice for Revitalvision: a new program aimed at improving vision via neural adaptation.